AnderssonProgramming/double-surrender-experiment/README.md

 ### Physical Experiment Setup

 This project is designed to be deployed as a complete learning experience combining simulation and hands-on experimentation.

+**Visual Construction Guide:**
+The `assets/` folder contains reference images showing the actual physical construction:
+- **image-1.jpg & image-2.jpg**: Laser beam and interference pattern in action
+- **image-3.jpg**: Complete apparatus showing cardboard frame, aluminum foil slits, and laser pointer

+All construction steps and materials are detailed in the interactive notebook with these reference images.

 **Classroom Deployment:**
 - Each team (max 3 students) builds their own double-slit apparatus